1-3 working days delivery for in stock items (unless stated otherwise on the product page); may be longer for rural postcodes.

 For more information click here

-We hate to see old audio equipment going in the bin when its broken and it is a side passion of ours to refurbish / repair anything we come across to keep it alive for another few years.
-It's a labour of love and we don't charge anything significant for our time just for the parts.
-As most of the items are of low value, our labour time would totally outweight the units value if we did !
+We hate to see old audio equipment going in the bin when its broken and it is a side passion of ours to refurbish / repair anything we come across to keep it alive for another decade.
+It's a labour of love and we don't charge anything significant for our time - just for the parts.
+As most of the items are of low value, our labour time would totally outweight the units value if we did.
 Generally many units fail due to PSU issues or battery leaks and if that happens often other components further up the line can get taken down.
 Virtually all our units have refurbished power supplies which should ideally keep them stable for future use.
 Heat buildup inside equipment housed in racks often reduces the life of components so we suggest that with older equipment space be left between units to allow for better cooling or space wall adapter units (that run cooler) inbetween 240V internal supply units (which often run hotter).

 Buying a refurbished unit from us should ensure piece of mind knowing that it has been checked over and given an internal / external 'MOT' so to speak.
 We also have a number of spare bits and pieces from units which are simply not worth (or cannot be) repairing so feel free to ask if you are looking for anything specific.